sushantMoon/sl-paper-summaries/MIL-ASurveyOfProblemCharacteristicsAndApplications-2018-Carbonneau.md

 ### 2.1.
 Assumptions

-Two broad categories for the assumptions are, standard and collective.
+Two broad categories for the assumptions are, standard and collective.`(A review of multiple instance learning assumptions.
+J. Flouds, 2010)`

-**Standard Assumptions and Variants :**
+**Standard Assumptions and Variants**

 Standard assumption states that all the negative bags contain only negative instances and positive bag contains atleast one positive instance, also called witness.